mckornfield/goodman-cookbook/_desserts/11-easter-basket-dessert.md

 <!-- Steps -->
 1. Beat together egg whites, vanilla, cream of tartar and salt until frothy.
 Gradually add sugar, beating until stiff and sugar dissolves.
 2. Cover a cookie sheet with parchment paper.
 5 shells can be made by using a spoon to spread meringue out to be 4" in diameter and 3/4" thick.
 Contour shells so that rims are 1/2" wide and centers are scooped out.
 They should look like little shallow nests.
 Shells can also be made using a pastry bag with a No. 7 star tube.
 Bake at 275° for one hour.
 3. Fill each meringue shell with 1 ball of each ice cream flavor.
-For at opping use frozen strawberries that have thawed but still have a few ice crystals remaining.
+For a topping use frozen strawberries that have thawed but still have a few ice crystals remaining.